David Feinstein, Chairman of the Board

-Culminating his nearly 50 years in cultural management, David Furchgott is the founder and president of International Arts & Artists, having started each of the organization’s four initial major programming areas during his 23-year tenure.
-He located IA&A at its 170-year old Hillyer Court facility, which he purchased, repurposed, and renovated to its current use.
-For over 16 years, he was the Executive Director of the International Sculpture Center, which he developed to become the world’s largest organization for sculpture, with 15,000+ members in over 70 countries.
-It was while he was there that he began and published Sculpture magazine, organized five International Sculpture Conferences and numerous international symposia, produced numerous international traveling art exhibitions, and lectured widely around the world.
-Previously, he was a division director with the SC Arts Commission, visual arts director for Spoleto Festival USA, and a curator and director of the art school at the Gibbes Art Museum in South Carolina.
+Mr. Furchgott is founder and president emeritus of IA&A. For over 16 years, he was the Executive Director of the International Sculpture Center, which he developed to become the largest organization for sculpture with 15,000 members in over 70 countries.
+It was there that he began Sculpture magazine.
+Previously, he was with the State Arts Commission, Spoleto Festival USA, and the Gibbes Museum in South Carolina.

 Emeritus Board Members

 Dr. Olin M. Hamrick, Jr Board Trustee and Chair Emeritus

 Richard Hunt, Board Trustee Emeritus